 It never ceases to amaze me how the Creator designed everything to work in harmony, if we’d just step back and let it be.

-For more interesting information on Hornworms and Braconid Wasps, click here.
+More interesting information on Hornworms and Braconid Wasps, can be found here.

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.